 Leaf Pickup – The City of Owosso provides a curbside leaf pick up service each fall.
 For details regarding this program see the link to the right for the most recent Leaf Pickup Brochure.

-Composting - This is a service the must be carried out through a private waste management company because the city does not accept grass clippings at the city drop-off site.
+Composting - This is a service that must be carried out through a private waste management company because the city does not accept grass clippings at the city drop-off site.
 We advise people to purchase a mulching mower or contact their trash disposal company for information regarding the disposal of grass clippings.